-This set of Study Group Readings is available on CD or MP3 only.
+This set of Study Group Readings is available as MP3 files only.

 Scroll down for the list of questions or click on "edit," "find," in your browser to find a specific word on the page.